Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 ## Task scheduling

-Scheduler: OS component responsible of establishing the order of execution of the tasks.
-The ordering alg. is called scheduling policy.
+Scheduler: OS component responsible for establishing the order of execution of the tasks.
+The ordering algorithm is called scheduling policy.

 Idea:

 - tasks are preeempted by the OS in order to dispatch another task
-  - can be task triggered also but it's unusual
+  - can also be task triggered (unusual)
   - the OS also dispatches another task when the current one is blocked waiting for I/O operations
-- preemption is performed via context switch: save current registers and load back the other task
+- preemption is performed via context switch: save current registers and load back another task

 Tasks can be in different states: